 - Report 2 shows me where each sales call happened, by salesperson for the week.

-This software has the reports I want, but in order to do analysis with these reports, I want the software to allow me to see both reports on the same page, maybe side-by-side.
-One piece of analysis I might do is to see if there is any correlation between location of a sales call and conversion of close rates.
+This software has the reports I want.
+In order to do analysis with these reports, I want the software to allow me to see both reports on the same page, maybe side-by-side.
+One analysis I can do is look for any correlation between location of a sales call and conversion of close rates.